1100 13th Street, NW, Suite 750Washington, DC 20005202.887.6400Toll-free: 800.544.0155

 See All Authors »

 Sarah Smith is an intern for Kiplinger.com.
-She is a junior majoring in international relations and gender, sexuality, and women's studies at the College of William and Mary.
+She is a senior majoring in international relations and gender, sexuality, and women's studies at the College of William and Mary.
 At school, Smith serves as the news editor of The Flat Hat, William and Mary's student newspaper.

 Money is a frequent cause of marital friction.
 Not with Eddie and Sylvia Brown, however.
 They have kept financial concerns from coming between them.
 Here’s how.